Farama-Foundation/stable-retro/docs/getting_started.rst

 Brute
 ~~~~~~~~~~~~~~~~~~~~~~

-There is a simple but effective reinforcement learning algorithm called "the Brute" from `"Revisiting the Arcade Learning Environment" <https://arxiv.org/abs/1709.06009>`_  by Machado et al. which works on deterministic environments like Gym Retro games and is easy to implement.
+There is a simple but effective reinforcement learning algorithm called "the Brute" from `"Revisiting the Arcade Learning Environment" <https://arxiv.org/abs/1709.06009>`_  by Machado et al. which works on deterministic environments like Stable Retro games and is easy to implement.
 To run the example:

 .. code-block:: shell